-The past year and a half has brought unprecedented change and challenges to nearly every industry.
-As we look to what’s ahead, leaders at several trucking associations discuss issues important to their members as they steer toward 2022.
+The past few years have brought unprecedented change and challenges to nearly every industry.
+As we look to what’s ahead, leaders at several trucking associations discuss issues important to their members in 2022 and beyond.
 While there are some new industry priorities, one long standing industry challenge refuses to go away.

 “If I've heard it once.
 I've heard it one hundred times: if only I had ten more drivers, I'd start them today,” said John Hausladen, President and CEO of Minnesota Trucking Association (MTA).
 “Carriers are hyper-focused on taking advantage of business opportunities today, and the workforce is the key factor in making all of that work.”

 Hausladen also noted the shortage of technicians is also having an impact: “This is important for both return facilities and fleets, because we value uptime more than anything.
 Having a vehicle breakdown in transit causes a world of problems.”